Parabolic gap theorems for the Yang-Mills energy: Introduction

 The corresponding result for maps between compact Riemannian manifolds is \cite[Corollary 1.4]{estimatespaper}, which is related to results of White \cite[Cor.
 2 and 3 on pg.
 128]{whiteinfima} on the infimum of the $L^{n}$-norm of the derivative on the space of maps.

 By contrast, work of Naito \cite{naito} on the existence of finite-time blowup for (\ref{ymf}) on spheres of dimension $n \geq 5$ implies that there does not in general exist a parabolic \(L^2\) gap.
-The method of Naito can also be found in prior work of Chen and Ding in the setting of harmonic map flow \cite[Theorem 1.1]{chending}.
-We recover the following generalization of Naito's result proved by Wang and Zhang \cite{wangzhangfinitetimeblowupymf}.
+The method of \cite{naito} can also be found in prior work of Chen and Ding in the setting of harmonic map flow \cite[Theorem 1.1]{chending}.
+We recover the following version of Naito's result for arbitrary compact base manifolds, proved by Wang and Zhang \cite{wangzhangfinitetimeblowupymf}.

-\begin{cor}[{\cite[Theorem 1.1]{wangzhangfinitetimeblowupymf}}] Supposing that $\pi_1(M)$ has no nontrivial representations in $G,$ there exists a constant \(\delta_2 > 0\), depending only on $G$ and the geometry of \(M\), as follows.
-Given any connection $A_0$ on a topologically nontrivial $G$-bundle \(P \to M\) with
+\begin{cor}[{\cite[Theorem 1.1]{wangzhangfinitetimeblowupymf}}] Let $G$ be a compact Lie group.
+Supposing that $\pi_1(M)$ has no nontrivial representations in $G,$ there exists a constant \(\delta_2 > 0\), depending only on $G$ and the geometry of \(M\), as follows.
+Given any connection $A_0$ on a topologically nontrivial vector bundle \(E \to M\) with structure group $G,$ if